1

 -

-Planting Instructions: Plant in well-drained soil in a location with full sun to partial shade
+Planting Instructions: Plant in well-drained soil in full sun to partial shade. -

-Pruning Instructions: Prune in late winter to maintain shape and remove dead wood
+Pruning Instructions: Prune in late winter to shape and remove dead branches -

 Share